talkpython/100daysofcode-with-python-course/days/01-03-datetimes/README.md

 Head on over to [CodeChalleng.es](https://codechalleng.es) and sign up if you haven't already.

-Use the following URL to unlock Bite 7 for free:
+Use the following URL to unlock Bite 7 for free: [https://codechalleng.es/bites/promo/datetimes](https://codechalleng.es/bites/promo/datetimes)

-Work on *Bite 7 - Parsing dates from logs* as your second day of learning datetime.
+Work on *Bite 7 - Parsing dates from logs* for your second day of learning datetime.

 ## Day N+2: Your Turn!